-- the subsidised bus budget has been maintained at the same levels as 2021/22 but this has only been possible by reducing other budget lines.
-The budget reflects the current commitments and also gives SPT flexibility to react to increased demand for My Bus as covid restrictions ease in line with Scottish Government guidance.
+• the subsidised bus budget has been maintained at the same levels as 2021/22 but this has only been possible by reducing other budget lines.
+The budget reflects the current commitments and also gives SPT flexibility to react to increased demand for My Bus as Covid restrictions ease in line with Scottish Government guidance.
 The budget also includes provision for inflationary increases in line with conditions of contract and assumes increases in contract renewals.

 In challenging times SPT has worked hard to protect the subsidised bus budget understanding the importance of supporting bus services in the SPT area.
-However this budget only allows for minimal scope to absorb the pressures that may arise from the pandemic recovery and the impact of reduced financial support to commercial operators from government.
+However, this budget only allows for minimal scope to absorb the pressures that may arise from the pandemic recovery and the impact of reduced financial support to commercial operators from government.
 This could create increased demand for SPT to provide further support, with network gaps in the bus market potentially arising as commercial operators withdraw services.
-SPT will continue to monitor this risk, however any significant increased demand may not be directly affordable within the anticipated resource availability in the next financial year. - an increase in staff costs from £22.9m to £24.2m the budget includes an allowance for the adoption of the public sector pay award framework and also takes account of the planned increase in employer national insurance contributions of 1.25% due to be implemented in April 2022.
-Employee levels remain relatively static compared to 2021/22 after a period of significant reductions. - no planned revenue contribution to the Capital Budget this has been necessary in previous years to supplement the reduced capital funding received and support to local authority partner projects but with the current revenue budget pressures is not considered to be affordable, and - a pause in contributions to the subway fund from £5.2m to zero.
+SPT will continue to monitor this risk, however any significant increased demand may not be directly affordable within the anticipated resource availability in the next financial year.

+- an increase in staff costs from £22.9m to £24.2m the budget includes an allowance for the adoption of the public sector pay award framework and also takes account of the planned increase in employer national insurance contributions of 1.25% due to be implemented in April 2022.
+Employee levels remain relatively static compared to 2021/22 after a period of significant reductions. - an increase in third party payments budget from £6.6m to £9.5m.
+The increased budget incorporates additional costs associated with the Subway TSSSA contract in line with the payment profile.
+It also includes increased computer maintenance costs, consultancy costs and a corporate provision to shield SPT from changes in the bus market and the effects of inflation increases which is currently 5.5% and forecast to increase further over the coming months.
+This budget will also assist SPT in supporting/resourcing new projects like Clyde Metro. - no planned revenue contribution to the Capital Budget this has been necessary in previous years to supplement the reduced capital funding received and support to local authority partner projects but with the current revenue budget pressures is not considered to be affordable, and - a pause in contributions to the subway fund from £5.2m to zero.
 The Subway Fund balance will be reviewed annually and further contributions may be required to be made in future financial years to support Subway long term planning.
 At this stage no contributions are planned for either 2022/23 or 2023/24.
 This is a significant reduction which does bring risks to SPTs ability to ensure it has the resources available to respond to any new challenges arising from the subway project without seeking additional resources from local authority partners.
 However, this reduction is proposed based on an assessment of current Subway Fund balances and future Subway funding commitments and estimates.

-Taking all of the above into account, a balanced budget is now presented to Strategy & Programmes for consideration and subject to members' comments and further refinements, subsequent approval by the Partnership.
-Further work will continue before Partnership approval to minimise the uncertainties around some of the assumptions made.
-However, this work is likely to continue into 2022/23 as restrictions ease and new scheme's such as under 22 free bus travel begin for which the impact to SPT is likely to be significant but not fully known at this stage.
+Taking all of the above into account, a balanced budget is now presented to the Partnership for approval.
+Further work will continue to minimise the uncertainties around some of the assumptions made.
+However, this work will continue into 2022/23 as restrictions ease and new scheme's such as under 22 free bus travel begin for which the impact to SPT is likely to be significant but not fully known at this stage.